lgasyou/spark-scheduler-configuration-optimizer/README.md

 - [Plotly](https://plot.ly/)
 - [PyTorch](http://pytorch.org/)

-To install all dependencies with Anaconda run `conda env create -f environment.yml` and use `source activate rainbow` to activate the environment.
+To install all dependencies with Anaconda run `conda environment create -f environment.yml` and use `source activate rainbow` to activate the environment.

 Acknowledgements
 ----------------